tbranyen/site-content/posts/require_use_shim/post.md

 tags: ['amd', 'require.js', 'javascript']
 posted: new Date('1/13/2012')

-When Jeremy Ashkenas decided to remove AMD compatibility complete from the DocumentCloud projects, Underscore & Backbone I wasn't quite sure what to think.
-On one hand it would have been great for the community to have decided on an open standard to deploy modules with.
+When Jeremy Ashkenas decided to remove AMD compatibility completely from the DocumentCloud projects, Underscore & Backbone I wasn't quite sure what to think.
+On one hand it would have been great for the community to have decided on an open standard to write and load modules.
 On the other hand, it seemed like a dark path for a library to head down if it wasn't completely on board.